John Troy (bishop): Archbishop of Dublin

-In 1799 he agreed to accept the veto of government on the appointment of bishops in Ireland, and even when the other bishops, feeling they had been tricked by Pitt and Castlereagh, repudiated the veto, Dr Troy continued to favour it.
+In 1799, he agreed to accept the veto of government on the appointment of bishops in Ireland, and even when the other bishops, feeling they had been tricked by Pitt and Castlereagh, repudiated the veto, Troy continued to favour it.
 However, in 1809, he recommended Daniel Murray be appointed his coadjutor.
-Murray was an uncompromising opponent of the "veto", and while Troy's coadjutor, made trips in 1814 and 1815 to Rome concerning the controversy.
+Murray was an uncompromising opponent of the "veto", and while Troy's co-adjutor, made trips in 1814 and 1815 to Rome concerning the controversy.

 In April 1815, Archbishop Troy laid the foundation of St Mary's Pro-Cathedral in Marlborough Street, Dublin, but did not live to see it completed.
 Archbishop Troy died on 11 May 1823 at the age of eighty-four.
-He died very poor, leaving scarce sufficient to pay for his burial, and was interred in the unfinished St Mary's Pro-Cathedral.
+He died in Dublin very poor, leaving scarce sufficient to pay for his burial, and was interred in the unfinished St Mary's Pro-Cathedral.

-In the administration of his diocese and in his private life, Troy was eminently zealous, pious, and charitable; and although his cordial relations with the government exposed him to many suspicions and accusations, there is no ground for questioning the integrity of his motives and conduct, which were inspired by his views of the interest of his church; his distrust of revolutionary tendencies in civil affairs was fully aligned with the policy of the Vatican throughout his career.
-John D'Alton, speaks of Troy as " a truly learned and zealous pastor, … a lover and promoter of the most pure Christian morality, vigilant in the discharge of his duty, and devotedly solicitous not only for the spiritual good of those consigned to his charge, but also for the public quiet of the state."
+In the administration of his diocese and in his private life, Troy was eminently zealous, pious, and charitable.
+Although his cordial relations with the government exposed him to many suspicions and accusations, there is no ground for questioning the integrity of his motives and conduct, which were inspired by his views of the interest of his church.
+His distrust of revolutionary tendencies in civil affairs was fully aligned with the policy of the Vatican throughout his career.
+John D'Alton, speaks of Troy as "a truly learned and zealous pastor, … a lover and promoter of the most pure Christian morality, vigilant in the discharge of his duty, and devotedly solicitous not only for the spiritual good of those consigned to his charge, but also for the public quiet of the state".